andtmal/etch-a-sketch/README.md

 # etch-a-sketch

 This project is a demonstration of my skills with html, css and js.
-It incorporates a fair amount of user input, styling, DOM manipulation, event listeners--amongst other things.
+Specifically, it demonstrates DOM manipulation, event handling, custom color blending logic, and responsive design with flexbox.

 In this etch-a-sketch project, the user can create a grid, or canvas, of a specified number pixels and paint by hovering over the canvas.
 The user can choose colors to paint with.
 And lastly, the canvas can be reset back to white/transparent.